Sigma basics

 Elements are the objects that you put on a workbook page.
 Element types include:

-- Data elements (tables, visualizations, and pivot tables)
+- Data elements (tables, charts, and pivot tables)

-- UI elements (text, images, buttons, embeds, spacers, and dividers)
+- UI elements (text, images, buttons, embeds, and dividers)

 You can use an element in a workbook as a data source for another element.
-We call the source element the parent, and the element using the data the child.
+The source element is referred to as the parent element, and the element using the data is a child element.

 Table concepts